jcasben/file-system/README.md

-# file_system
+# File System 📂

-Final project of the course Sistemas Operativos II, in which we develop a complete file system from 0.
+Final project of the course Sistemas Operativos II, in which we develop a complete file system from scratch.